 Hybrid laptops are generally priced in a range between $700 (about £450, AU$800) and $2,000 (around £1,169, AU$2,131).
 However, some manufacturers, like Acer, make budget hybrids, and there are even 2-in-1s designed specifically for the business user, like the Dell Venue 7000 series.

+In fact, you might find your needs are better suited for one of the 6 best Windows tablets.
 With that, here are the best 2-in-1 laptops that we've reviewed:

 2. Microsoft Surface Book

 The ultimate Windows 10 hybrid laptop

 CPU: 2.4GHz Intel Core i5-6300U | Graphics: Intel HD graphics 520 | RAM: 8GB | Screen: 13.5-inch, 3,000 x 2,000 PixelSense Display | Storage: 128GB PCIe3.0 SSD